ALT-F1/EOSC-Co-Creation-Crossroads-Data-bank-for-covid-19/README.md

 Here is an example of a call: `http://history.openweathermap.org/data/2.5/history/city?id={id}&type=hour&start={start}&end={end}&appid={YOUR_API_KEY}`

-### the response from the history of OpenWeatherMap
+### The response from the history of OpenWeatherMap

 The documentation of the **response from the history** of OpenWeatherMap is here: [https://openweathermap.org/weather-data](https://openweathermap.org/weather-data)